kazhala/dotbare/README.md

    export DOTBARE_TREE="$HOME"
    ```

-4. remove the original alias and use dotbare the same except with _super power_
+4. remove the original alias and use `dotbare`

 5. optionally you could alias config to dotbare so you keep your muscle memory